yownas/sd-webui-faceswapper/README.md

 Adding keyword `switch` will swap the uploaded image with the generated before swapping faces and will place generated faces on the image you uploaded.

-# Settings and Face swapper tab

-In the Webui `Settings` you can enable a Face swapper tab.
-This part is still under development and will get more functions in the future.

-At the moment you can upload two images and swap faces between them.
-Use the sketch tool to mark faces to be swapped.

-Please notice that you need to clear the marked faces manually after using `Copy`. [gradio-app #4290](https://github.com/gradio-app/gradio/issues/4290)

-Saved images should show up in `outputs/save/`.

 # Examples

 No rule, using the default `*>*`.
 All images in the uploaded swapped to all in the generated.